The 1975 (album)

-The 1975 is the debut studio album by English rock band the 1975.
+The 1975 is the debut studio album by English band the 1975.
 It was released on 2 September 2013 through Dirty Hit and Polydor.
-It was recorded with record producer Mike Crossey.
+It was produced by band members Matthew Healy and George Daniel together with Mike Crossey.

 Between Autumn 2012 and Spring 2013, during which time the album was recorded, the band released four EPs.
 They toured to support and build momentum for the album, including numerous gigs and special appearances with other artists.

 The album received positive reviews from critics, and topped the UK Albums Chart on 8 September.
-As of March 2016, it had sold 410,981 copies in the UK, and 390,000 copies in the US.
+As of August 2023, it had sold 791,000 copies in the UK, and 1,000,000 copies in the US as of June 2018.

 Background

 Between mid-2012 and early 2013, the 1975 released four extended plays: Facedown, Sex, Music for Cars and IV; some of the songs included there would make it onto the album.

 The band toured extensively to support the album, raise awareness and build up momentum before dropping the full-length release.
 They toured London with Bastille and Muse in the second half of The 2nd Law World Tour at the Emirates Stadium on 26 May 2013, the United States with the Neighbourhood on June, and London again with the Rolling Stones at Hyde Park on 13 July.
 They later played at the Festival Republic Stage at the 2013 Reading and Leeds Festival in August.